litmuschaos/litmus-go/contribute/developer-guide/README.md

   - helper utils in either [pkg](/pkg/) or new [base chaos libraries](/chaoslib)

 - The chaoslib is created at `chaoslib/litmus/sample-pod-delete/lib/sample-pod-delete.go` path.
-It contains some pre-defined steps which runs `ChaosInject` command(explicitly provided as an anv inside the experiment CR).
+It contains some pre-defined steps which runs the `ChaosInject` command (explicitly provided as an ENV var in the experiment CR).
 Which will induce chaos in the target application.
-It will Wait for the given chaos duration and finally run the `ChaosKill` command for the cleanup purpose.
-Update this chaoslib to achieve the desired effect based on the usecase or reuse the existing chaoslib.
+It will wait for the given chaos duration and finally runs the `ChaosKill` command (also provided as an ENV var) for cleanup purposes.
+Update this chaoslib to achieve the desired effect based on the use-case or reuse the other existing chaoslib.

 - Create an experiment README explaining, briefly, the *what*, *why* & *how* of the experiment to aid users of this experiment.